 The Proficient student is able to use place value understanding to round decimals to any place to a given place.
-Assessment Boundary: Limit place value to the thousandths.

 The Basic student is able to use place value understanding to round decimals to any place when provided a model such as a number line with benchmark numbers.